SchoolOfFreelancing/Freelancing-On-Linux/README.md

 📢 Track Trainee : [Trello](https://trello.com/b/RFo7GNdY/school-of-freelancing)

-📢 Phase: Deevelopment (localhost).
-For Production session setup DigitalOcean and domain require.
+📢 Phase: Deevelopment (localhost) training.
+For Production training [DigitalOcean](https://try.digitalocean.com/freetrialoffer/) and any domain require.

-📢 Immediate assistance: Yes if you get any client during training period
+📢 Immediate assistance: Yes, If your mentor not sleeping you will get immediate assistance when any client knock you during training.

 ## Training Prerequisite
 🏋️ Minimum one year of experience with computer usage is necessary.